Slayleen/Selin_BlueStampPortfolio/index.md

 # Human Following Robot
 My project is a human following robot which you can guide with your hand.
 It is coded with C++ and uses arduino technology.
-It can act as a cute pet like a dog or cat but it doesn't shed!
+Some of the technical hardware includes an R3 board, an ultrasonic sensor, obstacle detection sensors, motors, a motor driver and a 9V battery.
+This robot can act as a cute pet like a dog or cat but it doesn't shed!

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|